sparcules/XJ-Monitor/README.md

 Want to control a DR44 without a display/GUI, see my other project - [DRuino44](https://github.com/sparcules/DRuino44) for more info.

 ## The Alternator Arduino
 First the alternator itself...
 My 89 Renix XJ had a very low mounted CS130 alternator on the passengers side.
 It died half way home from a day of offroading - I think mud worked it's way into the brushes.
 I thought that was a good time to upgrade and also mount the alternator in a higher (safer) spot in the engine bay.
-At the same time, I decided to ditch the old A/C compressor for a York 210 compressor.
+At the same time, I decided to ditch the old A/C compressor for a York 210 compressor - for on board air.
 I also ditched the Renix era A/C compressor bracket for a newer HO A/C compressor bracket.
 The Renix bracket has two horizontal bolts securing the compressor.
 The HO uses four verticle bolts.
 So it was easier (for me) to make the York bracket using the HO A/C bracket.

 The 160 Amp DR44 alternator can be found in one of the GMC trucks listed below.
 The first on the list being the Cadillac Escalade.
 It sounds cool, so I just tell everyone I upgrated to the Escalade alternator.
-The GMC trucks listed should all have the same mounting ears as the CS130 stock alternator.
+The GMC trucks listed should all have the same mounting ears as the CS130 stock alternator upper mount.

 **Sources for DR44 / DR44G with mounting tabs good for Renix Cherokee**